Mihara/lotw-trust/README.md

 It was written with go 1.20.5 and I currently don't know what's the minimum version requirement.
 Binaries for a number of platforms are provided in the releases section. `build.sh` will cross-compile binaries for all supported platforms.

 See `testcases` and `test.sh` for simple test cases and a faux-LoTW certification tree structure to play with.

-## Plans for future development

-As of this moment, this tool is feature complete.
-Now it needs to become bug-free and formats need to stabilize.
-Please stress-test and torture it.

-Alternatively it could be completely forgotten as most innovations usually are.
-It's not like radio didn't work without all that before.

 ## License